sammarks/photon-lightswitch/README.md

 Once the firmware and web service are working, the two should automatically attempt to establish a connection.

+### Alarm Feature

+If you're going to use the alarm feature, it is very important that you set the `TZ` (timezone) environment variable correctly.
+If you do not set this, the alarm will go off at a different time than you're expecting!

 ## Ideas

 Possible ideas I have for expansion: